dciabrin/ngdevkit/README.md

     apt-get install ngdevkit ngdevkit-gngeo
     apt-get install pkg-config autoconf zip imagemagick

+If you're running on macOS, you can install pre-built [brew][brew] packages, available in the ngdevkit tap:

+    # If you haven't done it yet, make sure XCode is installed first
+    sudo xcode-select --install
+    brew tap dciabrin/ngdevkit
+    brew install ngdevkit ngdevkit-gngeo
+    brew install pkg-config autoconf zip imagemagick

 Once ngdevkit packages are installed, you can clone the [ngdevkit-examples][examples] repository and build all the examples with the following commands: